pitt-cdm/twine--summer-nights-1/PROPOSAL.md

 <!-- What's the basic pitch for the Twine narrative?
 Where do you start?
 Who do you play as?
 What's the genre? -->
+A group of neighborhood kids get together one summer night to play a game of Jail Break.
+One kid will be 'it' and the other three will hide.
+You will start in a quiet backyard, but where you will end up is up to you.
+Pick your character wisely because in the end, there will only be one winner.
+Hopefully this thrilling game will take you back to summer nights when you were younger.